ADVERTISEMENT

 Compared to previous keyboard models, the Ivory Touch surface has a finer texture.
 The black keys are also slightly roughened to create a non-slip feel.
 (Photo: Jörg Sunderkötter)

-As in the previous model, the S1000 offers 18 sounds with a focus on acoustic and electric pianos as well as organs.
-The polyphony of 192 voices is ample for a model in the price range below 1000 Euros.
-Casio’s larger PX-S3000 model also falls within this price range – it has significantly more sounds and extended features such as automatic accompaniment and editable effects.
+Similar to the previous model, the S1000 offers 18 sounds, focusing on acoustic and electric pianos, as well as organs.
+Its 192-voice polyphony is ample for a model priced below $1,000.
+Casio’s PX-S3000, which also falls within this price range, has significantly more sounds and features, such as automatic accompaniment and editable effects.

-The 2 x 8 watts built-in speakers sound pleasantly powerful and are low-noise.
-They emit sound both to the front and the rear through openings in the casing.
-You can also add a new virtual surround effect.
-Of course, the impression varies slightly depending on the set-up, but the perceived dimensionality of the sound adds a nice vividness to the speaker signal.
-The effect only affects the speaker sound – the line output and the headphone signal remain unaffected.
+The two 8-watt built-in speakers sound pleasantly powerful and are low-noise.
+They emit sound to the front and rear through openings in the casing.
+You can also add a virtual surround effect.
+Depending on the setup, the impression varies slightly, but the perceived dimensionality of the sound adds a nice vividness to the speaker signal.
+This effect only affects the speaker sound; the line output and headphone signal remain unaffected.

 Casio PX-S1000 with Bluetooth audio for wireless music playback